oracle/weblogic-azure/README.md

       - Choice of VM size.
       - An OS disk attached to the VM.
 - Load Balancer
    - If desired, an OHS.
-The TLS/SSL certificate for the agw can be uploaded, retrieved from a key vault, or self-signed auto-generated.
+The TLS/SSL certificate for the OHS can be uploaded, or retrieved from a key vault.
 - Network resources
    - A virtual network and a subnet.
 If desired, you can deploy into a pre-existing virtual network.
    - A network security group if creating a new virtual network.